bala1802/NavMind/README.md

 # NavMind
 A RAG (Retrieval-Augmented Generation) based application that tracks and retrieves browser history using semantic search capabilities.

-A RAG (Retrieval-Augmented Generation) based application that tracks and retrieves browser history using semantic search capabilities.

 ## Overview

 Browser Retriever is a sophisticated system that: